For information in Hebrew, click here.

 Gvanim by the Bay is a unique program designed for Israelis living in the San Francisco Bay Area who are interested in exploring issues of Israeli-Jewish identity, Jewish values and Israeli culture as well as deepening their awareness of and connection to local Israeli and Jewish communities.

 The program's goal is to enhance the Jewish identity of the participants and help them come to terms with what it means to be both an Israeli and a Jew living outside of Israel.

 Gvanim by the Bay was inspired by Gvanim, a similar program launched in Israel in 2000.
 Initiated by the Israeli Amuta of the Jewish Federation of San Francisco, Gvanim combines study and action in the area of pluralistic Jewish identity in Israel.
 Its diverse alumni have developed dozens of projects in which thousands of Israelis participate every year.
 For additional information about Gvanim in Israel, click here.

-In addition to bi-weekly sessions, the program includes two one-day seminars, one in Palo Alto and one in San Francisco, where the participants meet with several communities that practice different models of Judaism and Jewish rituals.
+In addition to bi-weekly sessions, the program includes a weekend event and one-day seminars, one in Palo Alto and one in San Francisco, where the participants meet with several communities that practice different models of Judaism and Jewish rituals.
 Through lectures, discussions and workshops, participants will explore Jewish texts, contemporary Hebrew literature, the meaning of Judaism as a key element in the identity of Israelis living in and outside of Israel, and the relationships between the local Israeli and Jewish communities.